jkowall/PRTG-API-v2-Grafana-Plugin/README.md

 A native Grafana datasource plugin for PRTG Network Monitor API v2, providing seamless integration between PRTG and Grafana for monitoring and visualization.

+> **🔧 Important:** If you're experiencing "API Key is not configured" errors, see [API-KEY-FIX.md](API-KEY-FIX.md) for the solution.

 ## Attribution

 This plugin is derived from the original dashboard concept created by [stylersnico](https://github.com/stylersnico/PRTG-API-v2-Grafana-Dashboard/) and has been converted into a native Grafana datasource plugin for better integration and functionality.

+**Development:** This plugin was developed with the assistance of [GitHub Copilot](https://github.com/features/copilot), an AI pair programmer.

 ## Features

 - **Native Integration**: Direct connection to PRTG API v2 without external dependencies
-- **Secure Authentication**: Bearer token authentication with encrypted API key storage
+- **Secure Authentication**: Bearer token authentication with encrypted API key storage via Grafana's proxy
 - **Flexible Querying**: Support for filters, limits, and custom column selection
 - **Real-time Data**: Live data from PRTG sensors, devices, groups, and probes
 - **Pre-built Filters**: Quick access to common status filters (Down, Warning, Paused, Up)